Mogao Caves: History

 By the Sui and Tang dynasties, Mogao Caves had become a place of worship and pilgrimage for the public.
 From the 4th until the 14th century, caves were constructed by monks to serve as shrines with funds from donors.
 These caves were elaborately painted, the cave paintings and architecture serving as aids to meditation, as visual representations of the quest for enlightenment, as mnemonic devices, and as teaching tools to inform those illiterate about Buddhist beliefs and stories.
 The major caves were sponsored by patrons such as important clergy, local ruling elite, foreign dignitaries, as well as Chinese emperors.
 Other caves may have been funded by merchants, military officers, and other local people such as women's groups.

 During the Tang dynasty, Dunhuang became the main hub of commerce of the Silk Road and a major religious centre.
-A large number of the caves were constructed at Mogao during this era, including the two large statues of Buddha at the site, the largest one constructed in 695 following an edict a year earlier by Tang Empress Wu Zetian to build giant statues across the country.
+A large number of the caves were constructed at Mogao during this era, including the two large statues of Buddha at the site, the largest one constructed in 695 following an edict a year earlier by Empress Wu Zetian to build giant statues across the country.
 The site escaped the persecution of Buddhists ordered by Emperor Wuzong in 845 as it was then under Tibetan control.
+During this time of Tibetan domination (787–848), Dunhuang was not only occupied but also became part of a huge administrative system that was based on the Tibetan Empire.
+The region was ruled by a system called "khrom," which merged Tibetan political power with Han administrative methods.
+Tibetan officials and local Han elites made up the ruling body.
 As a frontier town, Dunhuang had been occupied at various times by other non-Han Chinese people.
 After the Tang dynasty, the site went into a gradual decline, and construction of new caves ceased entirely after the Yuan dynasty.
 By then Islam had conquered much of Central Asia, and the Silk Road declined in importance when trading via sea-routes began to dominate Chinese trade with the outside world.
 During the Ming dynasty, the Silk Road was finally officially abandoned, and Dunhuang slowly became depopulated and largely forgotten by the outside world.
 Most of the Mogao caves were abandoned; the site, however, was still a place of pilgrimage and was used as a place of worship by local people at the beginning of the twentieth century when there was renewed interest in the site.